YYYIKES/DeepMind-12D-Randomizer/README.md

 #### Usage
 - Check the midi device name for the DeepMind in your OS.
 On mac it defaults to "DeepMind 12D".
 If you've renamed yours, update line 59 with your one.
-- Double-clicking the .sh, or running `./DM12D-Randomizer.sh` will randomize all parameters in every section*
+- Double-clicking the .sh to run a full randomization.
-- To randomize specific sections use any or multiple of the following arguments:
+- Alternatively, open Terminal and cd into the directory you saved the script (`cd /path/to/script/location`), then run `./DM12D-Randomizer.sh`.
+This will randomize all parameters in every section.* To randomize specific sections, use any or multiple of the following arguments:
   - -o = Oscillators
   - -f = VCF (Filter), VCF Envelopes, VCF Curves
   - -a = VCA (Amp), VCA Envelopes, VCA Curves